 Michael K. Jones is a partner in the Intellectual Property Department, and is a co-vice chair of the Intellectual Property Transactions and Rights Management Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.

 A registered patent attorney, Mr. Jones’ practice focuses on all aspects of intellectual property including strategic intellectual property counseling and portfolio management, patent procurement (including domestic and foreign rights), patent opinions (including freedom to operate, non-infringement, invalidity, patentability), IP due diligence, licensing, and enforcing and defending patent rights.

-Mr. Jones has counseled clients in a variety of industries and in a wide range of technologies, including mechanical and electrical devices, electronics, communication systems, computer hardware, data collection and storage systems, content conditioning and delivery systems, software, mobile device management and security, electrical power generation, distribution and control, electrical connectors, robotics and automated systems, medical devices, clean technologies, consumer products, apparel, biometrics, optics, printing and imaging systems, vessel design and construction, watercraft propulsion and auxiliary systems, manufacturing techniques, packaging, advanced materials, ecommerce, and business methods, including for example, business methods in the banking, insurance, investment and financial services industries.
+Mr. Jones has counseled clients in a variety of industries and in a wide range of technologies, including mechanical and electrical devices, electronics, communication systems, computer hardware, data collection and storage systems, content conditioning and delivery systems, software, mobile device management and security, electrical power generation, distribution and control, electrical connectors, robotics and automated systems, medical devices, clean technologies, non-destructive testing, consumer products, apparel, biometrics, optics, printing and imaging systems, automotive, vessel design and construction, watercraft propulsion and auxiliary systems, manufacturing techniques, packaging, advanced materials, ecommerce, and business methods, including for example, business methods in the banking, insurance, investment and financial services industries.

 Mr. Jones joined Pepper from Woodcock Washburn LLP in Philadelphia, where he was a partner.
 Before earning his law degree, he was a patent agent with that firm.
 Earlier in his career, he was an engineer for more than ten years with the Naval Surface Warfare Center – Ship Systems Engineering Station.
 From a technology standpoint, Mr. Jones’ practical experience as an engineer is a valuable asset in his legal practice.
 His experience as a practicing engineer also helped him to gain a recognition and appreciation into the business forces that help drive various business decisions and, as an intellectual property lawyer, Mr. Jones uses that experience to consult and advise clients regarding various intellectual property issues.